n8n-io/n8n-docs/docs/source-control/using.md

 1. Enter a commit message.
 This should be a one sentence description of the changes you're making.
 1. Select **Commit and Push**. n8n sends the work to Git, and displays a success message on completion.

-## Copy work between environments

-### Automatic pulls

 ## Credentials and variable values

 n8n doesn't sync credentials and variable values with Git.
 You must set up the credentials manually when setting up a new instance.
 You can choose to set up variables manually, or [using the API](#manage-variables-using-the-api).

 !!! note "Coming soon: credential support with secret managers"
 	n8n is working on support for external secret managers to handle credentials.
-Once this feature is complete, n8n will support linking the secret manager to multiple instances, allowing credentials to work across environments.
+Once this feature is complete, n8n will support linking the secret manager to multiple instances.

 ## Manage variables using the API